robocup-junior/erebus-document/content/en/docs/Installation/Mac/_index.md

 ### The initial processing is not finished forever
 1. First of all, please check the console window.
 If you see any errors, you will need to try to resolve them.
 2. If you don't see any errors, the automatic installation of the required libraries may not be working properly; start Terminal and run the following command.
-  `/Library/Frameworks/Python.framework/Versions/3.8/bin/python3 -m pip install numpy termcolor`
+  `/Library/Frameworks/Python.framework/Versions/3.8/bin/python3 -m pip install numpy termcolor requests`

 ### The simulation runs too slowly
 This is probably due to the low performance of your computer.
 This may be improved by adjusting the "accuracy" of the graphics according to the following procedure.